mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 Note that both files must begin with the same `package` statement.

 The code below contains several comments to explain certain Go features.
-These will be described in more detail later.
+These will be described in more detail in the next article in the series.

 Add the following to `maximum.go`.